 The investment opportunity described in this document is not suitable for all Investors.
 Investors are accordingly advised to consult an investment adviser authorised under the Financial Services and Markets Act 2000, and an appropriately qualified taxation adviser, prior to investing.

 How to Apply

 Application Pack

-If you would like to invest in the Fund, in the first instance please contact your IFA to request an Application Pack from RAM using the following contact details:
+If you would like to invest in the Fund you may download an Application Pack from the website or request one from Investor Relations at Jenson using the following contact details: